LovelandHighRobotics1977/FRC2019/README.md

 # FRC2019

-The Java code for the 2019 First Robotics competition
+The in development Java code for the 2019 First Robotics competition

+Nothing is guarenteed to work.